-Whether you’re working from home at a DIY desk setup, or commuting to an office, you may have begun to feel the strain that sitting for seven or more hours a day can put on a body.
+Whether you’re working from home at a DIY desk setup or commuting to an office, you may have begun to feel the strain that sitting for seven or more hours a day can put on a body.
 If said strain has led you to wonder whether it’s worth investing in a better, more ergonomic office chair, the answer is almost certainly yes, according to experts we spoke to.
 “Makeshift setups can cause a laundry list of problems, including back, shoulder, and wrist pain,” explains Dr. David Perna of Back and Body Medical.
-Dr. Marc Agulnick, an orthopedic surgeon based on Long Island who’s affiliated with NYU Winthrop Hospital, agrees: “If you’re sitting for a long period of time in one position that’s not a natural position or a bad position from a postural standpoint, over time, that’s going to cause you to have problems.
-It’s going to break down your spine.”
+Dr. Marc Agulnick, an orthopedic surgeon based on Long Island who’s affiliated with NYU Winthrop Hospital, agrees: “If you’re sitting for a long period of time in one position that’s not natural, or a bad position from a postural standpoint, over time that’s going to break down your spine.”

 Finding the right ergonomic office chair, though, can be tricky — there is no universally perfect model, because every body is different, according to Agulnick.
 “If you take a one-size-fits-all approach, there are a lot of people who are miserable with it, because what’s comfortable for one person is going to be miserable for another,” he explains, and being comfortable in your office chair is definitely a priority.
 That said, there are certain types of office chairs that are going to make it easier for you to maintain a healthy posture while you work, regardless of your body type or personal preferences.
-Below, a variety of office chairs (and ergonomic chair attachments) that Agulnick, Perna, and five other doctors say will help you sit up straight and comfortably, while minimizing long-term damage to your body.
+Below, a variety of office chairs (and ergonomic chair attachments) that Agulnick, Perna, and nine other doctors say will help you sit up straight and comfortably, while minimizing long-term damage to your body.

 Best overall ergonomic office chair